ergo-services/ergo/README.md

 The goal of this project is to leverage Erlang/OTP experience with Golang performance.
 Ergo Framework implements [DIST protocol](https://erlang.org/doc/apps/erts/erl_dist_protocol.html), [ETF data format](https://erlang.org/doc/apps/erts/erl_ext_dist.html) and [OTP design patterns](https://erlang.org/doc/design_principles/des_princ.html) `gen.Server`, `gen.Supervisor`, `gen.Application` which makes you able to create distributed, high performance and reliable microservice solutions having native integration with Erlang infrastructure

+### Cloud ###

+You can join your services made with Ergo Framework into a single cluster with transparent networking using our **Cloud Overlay Network** where they can connect to each other smoothly, no matter where they run - AWS, Azure or GCP, or anywhere else.
+All these connections are secured with end-to-end encryption.
+Read more in this article [https://blog.ergo.services/cloud-overlay-network-3a133d47efe5](https://blog.ergo.services/cloud-overlay-network-3a133d47efe5).

 ### Features ###

 ![image](https://user-images.githubusercontent.com/118860/113710255-c57d5500-96e3-11eb-9970-20f49008a990.png)

-* Support Erlang 24 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) and [Remote Spawn](https://blog.erlang.org/OTP-23-Highlights/#distributed-spawn-and-the-new-erpc-module) features)
+* Support Erlang 25 (including [Alias](https://blog.erlang.org/My-OTP-24-Highlights/#eep-53-process-aliases) and [Remote Spawn](https://blog.erlang.org/OTP-23-Highlights/#distributed-spawn-and-the-new-erpc-module) features)
 * Spawn Erlang-like processes
 * Register/unregister processes with simple atom
 * `gen.Server` behavior support (with atomic state)